 The master fuel all athletes need to be more concerned about is carbohydrates.
 When it comes to endurance performance, an athlete can get plenty of those whether he/she eats meat or not.
 A diet rich in carbohydrates increases endurance performance because of the extra store of carbohydrates in the muscles and liver, called glycogen.

-High carbo diets for athletes reduce fatigue, meaning they can exercise longer, maintain a faster pace, and still be able to push it at the end of the event.
+High carb diets for athletes reduce fatigue, meaning they can exercise longer, maintain a faster pace, and still be able to push it at the end of the event.
 A simple rule of thumb is if the participant is feeling fatigued, more carbs may be needed to sustain ability.
 Carbohydrate needs depend on your size and sport but the general recommended range from the ACSM is between 6-10 grams per kilogram of body mass daily, or roughly 55% of daily calories.
 A sweet potato, for example, has 30 grams of carbs, a large whole wheat bagel has 45-60 grams, and a cup of beans has 30-45 grams.

-While it is difficult to prove scientifically what diet is the best for athletes, testimonials and success stories show that vegetarians and vegans can outperform their meat-eating rivals with a variety of plant based foods and a good game plan.
+Testimonials and success stories show that vegetarians and vegans can outperform their meat-eating rivals with a variety of plant based foods and a good game plan.
 Every athlete is entitled to their eating preferences and certainly, if most people, athletes included, choose to eat one less serving of meat every day, it would have a far greater impact on public health and the health of the planet, than arguing with all athletes to go full vegan.

-It may not be a fit for everyone, but potential benefits of being a plant-based athlete are huge, including a better understanding of the body and its needs.
+The benefits of being a plant-based athlete are huge, including a better understanding of the body and its needs.
 Improved energy levels and weight loss could lead to increased speed, improved digestion, and faster recovery after workout.
 After all, some of the best athletes in the world have chosen a plant-based diet for optimal performance, and they have the medals, trophies, and titles to prove it works.